Project type: Field school & archaeological excavation

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)

 Number of field school places available: Maximum 12

 Project language: English

-Academic credits available: Students can receive 6 ECTS credit units through New Bulgarian University, Bulgaria.
+Academic credits available: Students can receive up to 9 ECTS credits through New Bulgarian University, Bulgaria.

 Experience Required: None

 Special considerations: Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.
 The project is not recommended for individuals with special illnesses that might be exacerbated during the intensive outdoor activities.
 Note: Citizens of the EU, EEA, USA, Canada, Japan, Australia and New Zealand do not need an entry visa for Montenegro and Croatia.
 Citizens of countries not mentioned above should check in advance whether they will need entry visas for one or both countries.
 The cost of any visas is not included in the price of the field school.

 The Roman city of Doclea is an important urban center of the eastern Adriatic Roman province of Dalmatia (1st - 3rd c.
 CE), the capital city of the Late Roman province of Praevalitana (3rd - 5th c.
 CE) and the most significant ancient site in Montenegro.
 It is 4 km (2,5 mi) away from downtown Podgotica, the Montenegrin capital city.
 In Roman times the city was situated near but aside from the crossroad of several main roads and thus isn’t mentioned by the most important Roman itineraries - Tabula Pointingeriana and Itinerarium Antonini.
 The Romans chose to build Doclea on the plateau bordered on three sides by the Zeta, Moraca and Siralija Rivers considering its strategic position.